VikaasVarma/VideoBones/src/main/storage/README.md

 The apis provided here make heavy use of promises, it will be easier to use this code if you understand the JS promises stuff.

-If you notice any spelling errors
-Fuck off.

 ## Modules